ildarcheg/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Uses descriptive activity names to name the activities in the data set 'tidyData'.
 Sets 'activityId' as a factor.

 ### STEP 4
-Appropriately labels the data set with descriptive variable names in ???tidyData???
-For example '^t' to 'time', 'Gyro' to 'Gyroscope'.
+Appropriately labels the data set with descriptive variable names in 'tidyData' For example '^t' to 'time', 'Gyro' to 'Gyroscope'.

 ### STEP 5